Learn what labor percentage is and how to calculate it.

 By keeping track of payroll expenses compared to revenue, you get a solid tool to know when to reduce your payroll costs without compromising either customer satisfaction, efficiency, or revenue.

-In this article, we review everything you need to know about labour rates, how to calculate it and not least how to apply it in practice.
+In this article, we review everything you need to know about labour percentages, how to calculate it and not least how to apply it in practice.

-Labor rates are a widespread unit of measurement used specifically by restaurants and retail stores to help the manager understand how good the economy is in the business.
+Labor percentage is a widespread unit of measurement used specifically by restaurants and retail stores to help the manager understand how good the economy is in the business.

 The rate data is often used to assess whether wage costs are too high or too low compared to the revenue that comes in.

-To calculate your labor rate, you must take your salary expense and divide it by your revenue, then multiply it by 100.
+To calculate your labor percentage, you must take your salary expense and divide it by your revenue, then multiply it by 100.
 See the example below.

-With this simple formula you can calculate your wage percentage per year, quarter, month, week, day and even hour.
+With this simple formula you can calculate your labor percentage per year, quarter, month, week, day and even hour.

-Example: A restaurant's labor rate on a given day.
+Example: A restaurant's labor percentage on a given day.

 Salary expenses on the day: €4.677,50 | Revenue on the day: €24.000

-A healthy labor rate for most businesses in the retail and restaurant industry is around 25% -30%.
+A healthy labor percentage for most businesses in the retail and restaurant industry is around 20% -30%.
 However, this can vary considerably from company to company and typically depends on the following criteria:

 - Company concept - Company location - Number of employees - Employee efficiency